Sworn translator from English to French – 30+ years translating your legal & administrative documents

 FAQ

 It depends on the country you need to submit it to.
-A sworn translation is what you need if you’re submitting a document to French authorities.
+A sworn translation is what you need if you’re submitting a document in Paris or elsewhere in France to French authorities.
 Sworn translations are also obligatory for other countries.
 If your document is for the UK, use a certified translation instead.

 The cost of a sworn translation depends on how long the document is, how quickly you need the translation, the languages you need the document translated from and into, and so on.
 Contact me for a custom quote.

-In France, the EU, and internationally.
+In France, Luxembourg, other member states of the EU, and internationally.
 Check what agreements your country has regarding legalisation and the Hague Apostille.

 • Birth, marriage, divorce and death certificates